eric g johnson law

 Additional School Penalties

 Some Louisiana schools may subject students who receive a DUI to disciplinary charges at the university level.
+Criminal convictions, particularly DUI convictions, can have significant repercussions for students regarding their scholarships, financial aid, and college admissions.
 Depending on what the board decides, a student may only face minor penalties, such as an alcohol safety course or a temporary ban on school activities.
 Conversely, universities may put students on probation, suspend, or expel them.

 Reach Out to a Skilled DUI Attorney Who Will Protect Your Rights